kawaiipantsu/twitch-stats-bot/README.md

    * All data-modules will run in their own thread for high performance
  * Look into lib event for thread communication
  * Obay posix PID solution for process monitoring
+ * Optimized for low i/o usage, take advantage of op-cache ?
  * Build a flexible database structure and create tables
  * Flexible internal logging
+   * Log to local log files (option to turn off to save i/o)
+   * Log to syslog so you can fit in large scale installations and infrastructures
  * Thread monitoring to restart etc modules or main threads
  * Libs for handling irc, sql and so on
  * Figure out how you want to structure the code